What are Franklin balls — and how do they work? - Horse & Hound

 “Often tight feet and toes are overlooked with the foot in a hard, leather boot.
 However curled up toes can affect the joints in the legs, decreasing mobility and restricting the shock absorbing ability of the joints; this can create unstable legs or even tight legs that bring tension to and restrict the horse’s ribcage.
 When the rider relaxes, often so to does the horse.”

-Don’t miss all the latest news and reports in next week’s issue of Horse & Hound magazine, on sale Thursday 3 August
+Keep up to date with the latest news, features and reports in Horse & Hound magazine, on sale every Thursday